inbn/component-gallery/README.md

    Duplicate the file `.env.example` in the root of the project and call it `.env.development`.
 You'll need to add values for `AIRTABLE_API_KEY` and `AIRTABLE_BASE_ID`.

+   **IMPORTANT NOTE:** The Airtable database this project uses is private.
+You will need to create your own for this project to work on your machine.

 1. **Install dependencies**

    ```sh